dnmfarrell/perltricks-static/content/article/perl-module-names-are-filepaths---and-that-s-all.md

 1;
 ```

-Note that the package name `Whatever` is completely different to the module name `ACME::Foo::Bar`.
+Note that the package name `Whatever2` is completely different to the module name `ACME::Foo::Bar`.
 At the terminal I can test it out:

-    $ perl -Ilib -MACME::Foo::Bar -E 'say Whatever::me'
+    $ perl -Ilib -MACME::Foo::Bar -E 'say Whatever2::me'
-    Whatever
+    Whatever2

-Perl happily loads the ACME::Foo::Bar module and the `Whatever` namespace.
+Perl happily loads the ACME::Foo::Bar module and the `Whatever2` namespace (I originally used `Whatever` as the package name, but there is another package on CPAN with that name).

 ### As a distribution